 How to Make Napa Cabbage Kimchi

 There is no single perfect formula or recipe for how to make kimchi.
-I believe that every household has its own that no every batch turn out he same.
+I believe that every household has its own that no every batch turns out the same.
 The result might vary based on the water content of the vegetables, the weather, or which salt you use.
 But more than anything, making kimchi just takes repetition and learning from each batch you make.

 1. Cut the cabbage

 Firstly, you need to remove the outer layer of leaves and rinse with water.
 Make a slit at the base of the core and pull apart with your hand to split the cabbage in half.
 Then, remove the hardcore with a paring knife (you need the leaves still attached to the core) before cutting in half lengthwise again, leaving you with quarters.
 You can either go to the salting process or cut the cabbage again into bite-sized squares if you like.
 The kimchi that uses whole cabbage leaf is the traditional style, but it makes more labor-intensive than the bite-sized squares because you will need to spread the spicy paste leaf by leaf.

 2. Salt the cabbage

 Salting the cabbage is important to let the vegetable rest and draw out its water.
 If you cut your cabbage in quarters, sprinkle salt between each cabbage leaves.
 Lift the leaves and concentrate the salt at the thicker stem end of the leaves where they are thicker.

 Use the exact amount of salt called for the amount of cabbage you have.
 The ratio of salt to cabbage is important to kill off any harmful bacteria and leave behind the good bacteria.
 The good bacteria convert sugar into lactic acid, which gives the kimchi its tangy flavor.
 Be sure to use non-iodized salt because iodine is capable of killing bacteria and will inhibit the fermentation process.